BytePhoenixCoding/BlockchainTokenSniper/README.md

 # Things to do / improve / fix:

-- Clarify installation of web3 as alot of users had issues with it

-- Improve honeypot detection (at the moment it is very simple and some tokens are rewriting their code to bypass the bot's detection), I have contacted bscheck.eu via twitter but they won't share their source code and admit their site is not always 100% correct.

-- Look into rugpull detection
+ - Look into rugpull detection (in development)

-- Auto sell after certain profit reached?
+- Auto sell after certain profit reached? (in development)

 - Make ETHTokenSniper that does the exact same but runs on the ethereum blockchain

 - Are all tokens that haven't verified their source code bad?
 Probably not.
-But I'm currently just assuming that developers will verify their source code before adding liquidity.
-I can't tell if it's a scam or not if the source code isn't verified.
+But the bot currently just assumes that developers will verify their source code before adding liquidity.
+The bot can't tell if it's a scam or not if the source code isn't verified.

  - Also maybe an option to sell it at a certain price point.
 Look what happened to Refinable, a bot bought a huge chunk of the tokens and made an insane amount of money in a few minutes.

+- Improve reliability: the program can sometimes unexpectedly freeze.
+This is being investigated.

+- Allow user to set slippage percentage

 # If you’ve found this bot useful and have profited from it please consider donating any token to my BSC wallet address: 0xE75470B9a7c93038195ca116E342c42F6B3F758b